Borderline Personality Disorder And Substance Abuse

 Those with borderline personality disorder have difficulty regulating their emotions, which leads to severe mood swings, impulsivity, instability, poor self-image, and trouble with personal relationships.
 These factors make those with BPD more prone to high-risk behaviors, such as promiscuity and substance use, and compulsive behaviors, like eating disorders and gambling.

 There is no medical test to diagnose borderline personality disorder.
 Instead, a mental health professional must complete a comprehensive psychiatric interview, which can include a medical evaluation, a review of past medical records, and speaking with not only the patient but also their friends, family, and previous doctors.
 A BPD diagnosis is not based on any particular symptom.
 Instead, according to the Diagnostic and Statistical Manual of Mental Disorders and the National Alliance on Mental Illness, 5 or more of the following symptoms indicate borderline personality disorder:

 - Frantic efforts to avoid real or imagined abandonment

 - Unstable personal relationships that alternate between idealization—“I’m so in love!”—and devaluation—“I hate her.” (also known as “splitting”)

-- Impulsivity in at least two areas that are potentially self-damaging (such as spending, sex, substance abuse, reckless driving and binge eating)
+- Impulsivity in at least 2 areas that are potentially self-damaging (such as spending, sex, substance abuse, reckless driving, and binge eating)

 - Suicidal and self-harming behavior